OctopusDeploy/blog/blog/2021-03/nextjs-on-s3/index.md

 ![New Octopus Project nextjs-blog screenshot](new-octopus-project-screenshot.png "width=500")

-To use our AWS Account in our `nextjs-blog` project, we'll need to create an AWS Account variable in the variables section in our project:
+To use our AWS Account in our `nextjs-blog` project, we need to create an AWS Account variable in the variables section of our project:

 ![AWS Account variable screenshot](aws-account-variable.png "width=500")

 :::hint
-See [this page](https://octopus.com/docs/projects/variables/aws-account-variables) for more info on AWS Account variables in Octopus
+See the documentation for more information on [AWS Account variables in Octopus](https://octopus.com/docs/projects/variables/aws-account-variables).
 :::

-Lastly, let's create our one and only step in our project by adding the Upload a package to an AWS S3 bucket step:
+Lastly, let's create the one and only step in our project by adding the **Upload a package to an AWS S3 bucket** step:

 ![Upload to S3 bucket step template screenshot](upload-to-s3-step-template-screenshot.png "width=500")

 Configuring this step is straightforward.
-You can follow along with [our documentation](https://octopus.com/docs/deployment-examples/aws-deployments/s3) that explains what each option means and has links for more information.
+You can follow along with our documentation, which [explains the step template options](https://octopus.com/docs/deployment-examples/aws-deployments/s3) and links to more information.

-The one section I want to point out here is the Package Target options.
-By default, the step is setup to just deploy the entire package file without extracting it.
-Our asset files though are inside the package and we need them extracted and placed at the root of the bucket for S3 to serve them.
+Pay attention to the **Package Target** options.
+By default, the step is setup to deploy the entire package file without extracting it.
+Our asset files are inside the package and we need them extracted and placed at the root of the bucket for S3 to serve them.
 To accomplish this, follow these steps:

-1. Select the `Specific file(s) within the package` option.
+1. Select the **Specific file(s) within the package** option.
-2. Click `ADD A FILE SELECTION`
+2. Click **ADD A FILE SELECTION**.
-3. Select `Multiple Files` (as opposed to `Single File`)
+3. Select **Multiple Files** (as opposed to **Single File**).

 ![Select Multiple Files option screenshot](multiple-file-selection-screenshot.png "width=500")

 The default file pattern `**/*` will select all files and directories in our package, which is exactly what we want.

-4. Lastly, enter a `Canned Acl`.
+4. Next, enter a `Canned Acl`.
 Read more about these [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
 For my set up, I used `bucket-owner-full-control`

-Finally, create a release, cross your fingers, and deploy! :tada:
+Finally, create a release, cross your fingers, and deploy!

-If all goes well, we should be to see our website here: http://octopus-nextjs-sample.s3-website-us-west-2.amazonaws.com/
+If all goes well, we will see our website here: http://octopus-nextjs-sample.s3-website-us-west-2.amazonaws.com/

 ![Next.js blog screenshot](nextjs-blog.png)

-## What else?
+## Conclusion

-Did you get stuck anywhere trying to follow along?
-Check out the project's source code on GitHub [here](https://github.com/OctopusSamples/nextjs-blog) and you can also see the deploy project set up in our Octopus Deploy Samples space at https://samples.octopus.app/app#/Spaces-604/projects/nextjs-blog.
+Check out the project's source code on [GitHub](https://github.com/OctopusSamples/nextjs-blog), and you can also see the deploy project set up in our [Octopus Deploy Samples space](https://samples.octopus.app/app#/Spaces-604/projects/nextjs-blog).

-Want to serve your website using an SSL certificate?
-Checkout the [AWS CDN product CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html).
+If you want to serve your website using an SSL certificate, checkout the [AWS CDN product CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html).

 If you have a much larger Next.js site and it's impractical to generate static assets, Next.js also supports serving your app with a [dynamic backend with Node.js](https://nextjs.org/docs/deployment#nodejs-server).
 See this [great Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-next-js-app-to-app-platform) for setting up that kind of deployment for your Next.js app.